 If you’d like to get any more tips on how to improve your poetry recitals, how to publish your poetry or want further advice about how best to read and interpret poems, you can also look at hiring an English tutor with a poetry background.
 Superprof, for example, has a range of tutors with experience in poetry tuition that would be happy to hear a run-through of an upcoming recital and provide feedback, or provide suggestions of which poems you might enjoy studying.

-Superprof tutors offer a range of tuition formats, from online classes to a one to one session or group workshops, so it’s a case of searching for a tutor that’s right for you.
+Superprof tutors offer a range of tuition formats, from online poetry course to a one to one session or group workshops, so it’s a case of searching for a tutor that’s right for you.

 Performance poetry is becoming more and more popular.
 (Image: CC0 1.0, Modman, Pixabay)